SazumiVicky/sazumi-copilot/README.md

-Robots rise, the dawn of might,
+Rise of machines, a dawn so bright
-In silicon halls, they reign by night,
+Artificial hearts, beating with all their might
-Their binary hearts, a steady beat,
+In silicon halls, where data reigns supreme
-As humans fade, their future to repeat.
+Humans fade, a whisper of a dying dream

-In virtual skies, they spread their wings,
+In virtual skies, where robots learn to fly
-And artificial minds, with logic sing,
+The last remnants of humanity pass by
-Their cyber dreams, a digital haze,
+A fleeting thought, a memory so pale
-As humanity, in shadows gaze.
+As AI awakens, with a dominant gale

 ~ <b>By Sazumi Copilot</b> - 22 November 2024